abhro/ScatteringOptics.jl/docs/src/custommodels.md

 # Define Your Own Scattering Model
 While this package covers all three probabilistic models published in literature as of 2024 (see [Brief Introduction to Interstellar Scattering](@ref)), users may define a custom probabilistic model leveledging a high level abstraction of data types implemented in this package.

 To make your own custom model, you only need to define a custom type of [ScatteringOptics.AbstractScatteringModel](@ref).
 You need to define the constructor of the type with the standardized parameters set in the literature.
 Here is a quick example.
-As long as your model is compatible with the framework of the semianalytic models in Psaltis et al. [1], you need to change only few lines.
+As long as your model is compatible with the framework of the semianalytic models in [PsaltisEtalModel2018](@citet), you need to change only few lines.
 ```julia
 using ScatteringOptics